 5 Ways Graphic Design School Changed My Life

 On November 28th, 2012, I sat in our home office with a freshly printed Orientation Schedule from Sessions College for Professional Design.
-We were stationed in Illinois at the time.
-I was 31 years old with three small kids (ages 5 months old, 2 ½, and 4 years old).
+Stationed in Illinois at the time, I was 31 years old with three small kids (ages five months old, two and a half, and four years old).
 I knew going back to school again would require a lot of time management skills.
 And coffee.

-Since I had already obtained my Bachelors in English and my MBA (in HR Management) and we were (and still are) paying my off my grad school student loan, I was hesitant to say, “Honey, I know we have three kids and I can barely keep up with the laundry or get dressed most days, but I want to go back to school…again”.
+Since I had already obtained my Bachelors in English and my MBA (in HR Management) and we were (and still are) paying my off my grad school student loan, I was hesitant to say, “Honey, I know we have three kids, and I can barely keep up with the laundry or get dressed most days, but I want to go back to school again”.
 The problem is, my degrees don’t allow for a mobile career and we move every 1-3 years.
-To my surprise, if he thought I was crazy, he wisely keep it to himself.
+To my surprise, if he thought I was crazy, he wisely keeps it to himself.
 Or maybe he only heard the “paycheck again” part.

 I received an Advanced Certificate in Graphic Design with Branding Concentration.
 I went part-time (all online).
-Staying true to my extremely punctual personality type, I finished the program several months early.
+Staying true to my remarkably punctual personality type, I finished the program several months early.

-And that’s really when blogging started to go from a hobby to a business for me.
+And that’s when blogging started to go from a hobby to a business for me.